InkoHX/Hypie/README.md

 # Hypie

-**Hypie is a template that supports the creation of Discord bots.**
+**Hypie is a template that makes it easy to develop Discord bots.**

 ## Features